 By Deeli from Richland, WA

 You have probably heard of the computer viruses that will automatically send themselves to everyone in your email address book, there are several different ones out there.
 If someone opens or clicks a link in one of those emails, they can 'catch' the virus, too.
-If your computer gets such a virus, there is a way to send yourself an 'alert' so you will know you have it.

 Are you having problems with virus', worms, Malware, and other such nuisances on your computer?
 Here are some free software links and advice to set you on a better track while surfing the wonderful world wide web.